Eagle Materials: History

 The company was founded in 1963 as a division of Centex Construction Company.
 Between April 1994 and January 30, 2004, the company was known as Centex Construction Products, Inc.

 On January 30, 2004, Centex distributed its shares in the company to its shareholders and the company was renamed Eagle Materials Inc.

 In May 2005, the company announced a $65 million expansion of its plant in LaSalle, Illinois.

 In September 2012, the company acquired plants in Sugar Creek, Missouri and Tulsa, Oklahoma from Lafarge for $446 million.

 In October 2014, the company acquired CRS Proppants LLC, a frac sand supplier, for $225 million.

 In February 2017, the company acquired a cement plant in Fairborn, Ohio from Cemex for $400 million.

+In May 2024, the company began expanding its cement plant in Laramie, Wyoming.